-Use Case 2: Fill-in Sales Information when Bid is Created
+Example 2: Fill-in sales information when a bid is created

 When a sales representative selects the workflow activity Create bid in the Web Client, an ACF is opened where several fields are offered.
 One field is a drop-down menu and a default value is set via script.
 The other fields are optional.
 The field Product has been filled-in for the ticket in previous process steps, so this field is offered with the selected value.
 It can either be left unchanged or it can be modified.